ExpressAI/AI-Gaokao/README.md

 For your convenience, we detail how to fill in the submission form for each question type in Gaokao:

 ##### (1) Evaluate `listening`
-* `System name`: whatever you like (but for if different system outputs come from the same system, we suggest that you provide the same system name.
+* `System name`: whatever you like (but if different system outputs come from the same system, we suggest that you provide the same system name.
 * `Task`: `qa-multiple-choice`
 * `Use custom dataset?`: don't choose this
 * `Dataset`: it depends on the dataset and subdataset name, for example: `gaokao2018_np1 writing-grammar`